Dan Mazzulla

+Career

 Mazzulla attended Johnston Senior High School in Johnston, Rhode Island, where he led the team to two Suburban Division championships in 1974 and 1975 as well as a runner-up finish in 1976.
 He was named to the second-team All-State selection in 1976 and was a three-time all-league selection.
 Mazzulla became a standout in college at Bryant, leading the team to two NCAA Division II Tournament appearances from 1976 to 1980.
 As a junior, he averaged 16.8 points and 8.6 rebounds per game and was named to the Sacred Heart Classic All-Tourney team.
 He became a team captain as a senior.
 Mazzulla finished with 1,390 points, which is 10th all time, and 761 rebounds, fourth all-time.

-After he graduated, Mazzulla played professionally for five years in Chile.
-He coached boys basketball, girls basketball, boys soccer and track at Johnston High School, and was an assistant volleyball coach at the high school.
+After graduating, Mazzulla played professionally for five years in Chile.
+He coached boys basketball, girls basketball, and boys soccer and track at Johnston High School.
+He was also an assistant volleyball coach at the high school.
 Mazzulla led the girls basketball team to Division II titles in 1998, 2000 and 2002.
 In 2003, Mazzulla became the Johnston Parks and Recreation Director.
 He would frequently hire players he coached for part-time positions in the recreation department.
 As a coach, Mazzulla was known for embracing a tough brand of basketball that emphasized players reaching their potential.